Betty Shabazz: Memorials

 In late 1997, the Community Healthcare Network renamed one of its Brooklyn, New York, clinics the Dr. Betty Shabazz Health Center, in honor of Shabazz.
 The Betty Shabazz International Charter School was founded in Chicago, Illinois, in 1998 and named in her honor.
 In 2005, Columbia University announced the opening of the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center.
 The memorial is located in the Audubon Ballroom, where Malcolm X was assassinated.
 In March 2012, New York City co-named Broadway at the corner of West 165th Street, the corner in front of the Audubon Ballroom, Betty Shabazz Way.

 Portrayals in film and television

 Shabazz was the subject of the 2013 television movie Betty & Coretta, in which she was played by Mary J. Blige.
 Angela Bassett portrayed her in the 1992 film Malcolm X and in a less prominent role in the 1995 film Panther.
 Yolanda King, the daughter of Martin Luther King Jr. and Coretta Scott King, played Shabazz in the 1981 television movie Death of a Prophet, and Shabazz was portrayed by Victoria Dillard in the 2001 film Ali.
 Joaquina Kalukango portrays her in the 2020 film One Night in Miami..., alongside Kingsley Ben-Adir as Malcolm X. Shabazz was portrayed by Grace Porter in the second season of the 2019 TV series Godfather of Harlem.
+In 2024, Jayme Lawson portrayed Shabazz in National Geographic’s Genius: MLK/X.